- FFF Advocate:

 - Share this Story:

-Jewel was hospitalized for over three months at five hospitals with complications of H1N1 flu.
-She still suffers flu-related complications to this day.
+Jewel was hospitalized for over three months with complications of H1N1 flu.

 Based on her condition in the ICU, the medical staff quickly decided that Jewel needed to be transferred to a larger medical facility.
 The next day, she was transferred to Fort Wayne Lutheran Hospital.
 There, the medical team decided it would be best to place her in a rotating hospital bed that would turn her into a prone position to improve her breathing capabilities.
 She was intubated and put into a medically-induced coma, but her condition was still dire.
 When she didn’t get better, the team at Fort Wayne Lutheran transferred her care to the ICU at University of Michigan as a last-resort option.
 The staff told Jewel’s family that based on her condition she was not likely to survive despite their life-saving efforts.